This module raises awareness of the information risks and security controls associated with cloud computing.

 The relative novelty of cloud computing puts naïve managers, staff and professionals at a disadvantage: without some appreciation of the technology and the commercial/business context, the information risks and especially the security and other controls aren’t exactly obvious.
 Information security (in the broadest sense – not just IT or cybersecurity) is a major concern with cloud computing, a source of aggravation and costs for the unaware.

 In adopting commercial cloud services, we are implicitly handing over a substantial part of the control and security of our information to the Internet and cloud service providers.
-In fact, we are literally passing to them our valuable information.
+In fact, we are literally passing them our valuable information.
 If the suppliers turn out to be incapable or incompetent at providing their contracted services, securing our data and protecting our interests, it is entirely possible to wipe out the advantages of cloud computing, and then some.
-Likewise if our internal systems and networks are compromised, somebody screws up, or if the complex technology fails to perform adequately for some other reason.
+Their information risks can impact us.
+Likewise if our internal systems and networks are compromised, somebody screws up, or if the complex technology fails to perform adequately for some other reason, cloud services can fail.
 Whatever the cause, ultimately we are accountable for our decision to adopt the cloud if things don’t go to plan.
 We may outsource huge parts of the service provision but we’re left holding significant risks.

 - Introduce and outline cloud computing, providing general context and background information (e.g. explaining why so many organizations are eagerly adopting it) with as little techno-babble as we can get away with;